RJvH/dapr-workshop/docs/assignment-1.md

 ## Steps

 ### Prerequisite
+- Open VS Code

-Open the assignment-1 VS Code workspace in the workspaces folder
+- Open the assignment-1 VS Code workspace from the workspaces folder using "File > Open Workspace from File"

 ### Step 1.
+Add services to Tye and run them
 Start the following executalabes from the tools directory by defining them as a service in the tye.yaml file.

 | name | arguments | http port |